 - Failing to recognize and address fetal distress

-- Incorrect use of forceps
+- Incorrect use of forceps or vacuum extractors

 - Application of excessive force